lebrunel/nex/README.md

 ![License](https://img.shields.io/github/license/lebrunel/nex?color=informational)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/lebrunel/nex/elixir.yml?branch=main)

-Nex is a powerful and flexible [Nostr](https://github.com/nostr-protocol/nostr) relay built in Elixir.
+Nex is a powerful and flexible [Nostr](https://github.com/nostr-protocol/nostr) relay written in Elixir.

-- The Erlang OTP behind Elixir is highly scalabe meaning Nex can easily handle a large number of concurrent connections.
+- Elixir's highly scalabe nature means Nex can easily handle a large number of concurrent connections.
 - Nex features built-in IP-based rate limiting, which can be configured to suit your specific needs.
 - Run as a standalone service or plug in to an existing Plug-base or Phoenix application.